How To Automate Crawl Reports In Looker Studio

 A future date and time will also need to be specified for the first scheduled crawl.
 For automated reporting this will need to be set to run Daily, Weekly, or Monthly via the dropdown:

-For Data Studio integration, we do not recommend changing the task name once set.
+For Looker Studio integration, we do not recommend changing the task name once set.
 Doing so will create a new export within Google Sheets, rather than appending to the existing spreadsheet.

 Within the start options tab, specify whether you’d like the SEO Spider to crawl in regular Spider mode, or crawl a list of URLs in List mode.